dovanquyet/Capstone-Project/README.md

 |   |   ├── rotation_aware_loss.py: Total loss of our detector for detecting bounding boxes' center, size and angle of rotation
 |   ├── datasets
 |   |   ├── custom.py: Customized dataset reader used to pass dataset into training process of the detector
+|   |   ├── fisheye_effect.py: Apply fisheye distortion to images crawled from Internet which may have dissimilar features comparing to fisheye images
 |   ├── logging
 |   |   ├── logger.py: Logger used to display training progress
 |   |   ├── training_monitor.py: Drawing and saving loss during training process